 ICCs – Individual Correspondence Courses are offered by EGA as an in-depth study program on a wide range of techniques at various skill levels for individuals.

 Online Courses – Classes offered online by EGA.
 There is a limited enrollment period followed by lessons delivered weekly online.

 ESP – Extended Study Programs are intensive programs offered by EGA to encourage creative expression and personal growth.
 ESP faculty are experts in embroidery and textiles and are drawn from the academic and museum community.

-Fiber Forum - a forum for pushing your creative boundaries.
+Fiber Forum – An organization for pushing your creative boundaries.
 Members are juried in by submitting original needlework and can exhibit in national settings.

 Other Needlework Guilds and groups